Broward County Government

 The County Administrator is the chief executive officer of Broward County Government and directs the day-to-day functions of County government under the auspices of the Broward County Board of County Commissioners.

-As a regional provider of programs and services to its residents and visitors, Broward County employs more than 5,200 employees in 50 different agencies in the areas of transportation, human services, planning and recreation.
-Broward County's regional services include one of the nation's fastest growing airports, a bustling international seaport, an award-winning library system, an ever-growing mass transit network, an expanding park system and a variety of community services.
+As a regional provider of programs and services to its residents and visitors, Broward County employs more than 6,000 people in 60 different agencies in areas such as transportation, human services, planning and recreation.
+Broward County's regional services include the nation's fastest growing airport in the next 20 years, a bustling international seaport, an award-winning library system, an ever-growing transit network, an expanding park system and a variety of impactful community services.

-While the diversity of Broward's population of 1.7 million creates unique challenges in delivering services and providing information to our citizens, that diversity also contributes to a dynamic cultural environment that makes Broward County one of the most interesting and robust places in the world to live and work.
+While the diversity of Broward's population of 1.96 million creates unique challenges in delivering services and providing information, that diversity also contributes to a dynamic cultural environment that makes Broward County one of the most interesting and robust places in the world to live, work and play.

 Required Plug-ins: Adobe® Reader®